newsnowlabs/runcvm/README.md

 #### No mountpoint at /var/lib/docker (NOT RECOMMENDED)

-Without a volume or disk mounted at `/var/lib/docker`, Docker will attempt to run overlayfs2 in the VM _backed the overlayfs2 filesystem in the container_.
+Without a volume or disk mounted at `/var/lib/docker`, Docker will attempt to run overlayfs2 in the VM _backed by the overlayfs2 filesystem in the container_.
 This is not normally supported, for security and performance reasons, and `dockerd` will normally complain and exit.

 Doing this is _not recommended_, but support for this can be enabled (at the cost of security) by launching with `--env=RUNCVM_SYS_ADMIN=1`.